Showing Collections: 1 - 10 of 21

 Dates: 1969 - 1974

 Overview The Fraternity and Sorority Records provide documentation from and about fraternities and sororities between the years 1926 and 2002.
 Documents include compiled histories, minutes and reports, rosters, personal information of members, behavior or offense reports, correspondence, and advising notes.
-Due to the sensitive nature of some records, folders or items may be restricted.

 Overview Earle Taylor Hawkins was the eighth president of Towson University from 1947 to 1969.
 The collection consists of documents concerning and kept by Dr. Earle Taylor Hawkins.
 They are papers of a personal nature that do not relate to his work at Towson State Teachers College.
 The collection consists of correspondence, honors, awards, speeches, event programs, and other activities that Dr. Hawkins was involved with both professionally and privately.

 - Subject: Correspondence X